panpuchkov/pyoocalc/README.rst

 Install
 -------

-You can copy the pylibretm.py file somewhere to your PYTHONPATH.
+You can copy the pylibretm.py file somewhere to your ``PYTHONPATH``.